 A fixed fee is the sum you will pay unless any circumstances arise which we were unaware of when the price was fixed.
 In those circumstances, or where the matter does not proceed for any reason, we will charge on the hourly charging basis (i.e. the time recorded on the matter).

 If your instructions subsequently extend beyond the scope of the work initially agreed, we will either revise the fixed fee or charge for the additional work on our hourly charging basis (see below).

 Our fees will be charged based on the time spent working on the matter.
 This is calculated at our hourly rates, as set out below, multiplied by the number of whole or part hours spent.
 Work is recorded in units of 6 minutes.

 Given the complexities of some estate administration matters, we cannot always know in advance the extent of the work required.
 However, we will give you the best information possible about the likely cost at the beginning of the matter and at intervals while the matter proceeds.

 In calculating our fees on either the "fixed fee" or "hourly charging basis", we will do so by reference to our hourly rates.
-Our current rate is £200 per hour plus VAT (November 2018, revised March 2020).
+Our current rate is £240 per hour plus VAT (revised March 2022).
 All probate work is undertaken by, or under the direct supervision of, one of the two directors/partners in the firm.
 All partners are qualified solicitors and full STEP members (Society of Trust & Estate Practitioners).
 Richard Arney is also a Notary Public.
 More detail about a partner's experience can be found in their individual profiles see OUR TEAM.